aimms/user-guide/aimms-ide/COPT/General/COPT_General_-_Read_parameter_file.rst

 The parameter file uses COPT names instead of AIMMS names for the options.
-The :ref:`COPT_AIMMS_to_COPT_Mapping`  can be used to find the COPT parameter name corresponding to an option in AIMMS.
+The :ref:`option-COPT-aimms_to_copt_mapping`  can be used to find the COPT parameter name corresponding to an option in AIMMS.